 Working with USAID Missions to drive innovation and experimentation in locally led development.

-Local Works provides USAID Missions more time and greater freedom to pursue locally led programming and innovative ways of working with five-year multi-sectoral funds and tailored technical support.
+More time and greater freedom to pursue locally led programming: USAID Missions apply for the program’s five-year, multi-sectoral funds and tailored technical support through an annual competition.
 Resources, tools, and opportunities enable USAID Missions to try new development approaches that are more flexible, locally responsive, and locally sustainable, while facilitating learning that benefits the entire Agency.

 Where We Work